SEIR-7-06/recipe-app-state/README.md

 But first we'll create a function that will handle that click event.

-Define a function called `handleCategoryClick` inside the `Sidebar` component.
+Inside the `Sidebar` component define a function called `handleCategoryClick`.
 ```js
 ...